Why use functional and integrative psychiatry with your patients?

 Functional medicine is an individualized, patient-centered approach to treatment that focuses on balancing the body’s biology and systems by treating the underlying causes of illness and disease.

-Functional and integrative psychiatry is a whole-body approach to treating psychiatric conditions like depression, anxiety, or ADHD.
+Functional, integrative and nutritional psychiatry are whole-body approaches to treating psychiatric conditions like depression, anxiety, or ADHD.
 This approach identifies the root causes of mental illness in order to treat and restore health of the body and brain.

 The root causes of mental illness are unique to each patient, and may be genetic, biochemical, nutritional, hormonal or environmental.
 Functional and integrative medicine targets these root causes, along with the underlying chemistry affecting brain and behavior, to promote healing and recovery.
 Through precision testing and treatment of body deficiencies and imbalances, functional medicine can help patients achieve healing beyond what traditional treatment can provide.